Alcoholic hepatitis

 Alcoholic hepatitis is hepatitis (inflammation of the liver) due to excessive intake of alcohol.
-Patients typically have a history of at least 10 years of heavy alcohol intake, typically 8-10 drinks per day.
+Patients typically have a history of at least 10 years of heavy alcohol intake, typically 8–10 drinks per day.
 It is usually found in association with fatty liver, an early stage of alcoholic liver disease, and may contribute to the progression of fibrosis, leading to cirrhosis.
 Symptoms may present acutely after a large amount of alcoholic intake in a short time period, or after years of excess alcohol intake.
 Signs and symptoms of alcoholic hepatitis include jaundice (yellowing of the skin and eyes), ascites (fluid accumulation in the abdominal cavity), fatigue and hepatic encephalopathy (brain dysfunction due to liver failure).
 Mild cases are self-limiting, but severe cases have a high risk of death.
+Severity in alcoholic hepatitis is determined several clinical prediction models such as the Maddrey's Discriminant Function and the MELD score.

-Severe cases may be treated with glucocorticoids.
+Severe cases may be treated with glucocorticoids with a response rate of about 60%.
 The condition often comes on suddenly and may progress in severity very rapidly.

 Signs and symptoms

 Alcoholic hepatitis is characterized by a number of symptoms, which may include feeling unwell, enlargement of the liver, development of fluid in the abdomen (ascites), and modest elevation of liver enzyme levels (as determined by liver function tests).
-May also present with Hepatic encephalopathy (brain dysfunction due to liver failure) causing symptoms such as confusion, decreased levels of consciousness, or asterixis, (a characteristic flapping movement when the wrist is extended indicative of hepatic encephalopathy).
-Severe cases are characterized by profound jaundice, obtundation (ranging from drowsiness to unconsciousness), and progressive critical illness; the mortality rate is 50% within 30 days of onset despite best care.
+It may also present with Hepatic encephalopathy (brain dysfunction due to liver failure) causing symptoms such as confusion, decreased levels of consciousness, or asterixis, (a characteristic flapping movement when the wrist is extended indicative of hepatic encephalopathy).
+Severe cases are characterized by profound acute onset jaundice, obtundation (ranging from drowsiness to unconsciousness), and progressive critical illness; the mortality rate is 50% within 30 days of onset despite best care.

+Patients with alcoholic hepatitis can also present with alcohol withdrawal symptoms secondary to abstaining from alcohol in the setting of alcohol dependence.
+Alcohol withdrawal symptoms can include tremors, tachycardia, and progress to seizures or delirium in severe withdrawal.
+Similarly, patients with alcoholic hepatitis can present with long-term effects of alcohol in heavy, chronic alcohol users like Dupuytren contraction and temporal muscle wasting.

 Alcoholic hepatitis is distinct from cirrhosis caused by long-term alcohol consumption.
 Alcoholic hepatitis can occur in patients with chronic alcoholic liver disease and alcoholic cirrhosis.
 Alcoholic hepatitis by itself does not lead to cirrhosis, but cirrhosis is more common in patients with long term alcohol consumption.
+Patients with alcoholic hepatitis and concomitant cirrhosis may present with cirrhosis stigmata like jaundice, palmar erythema, spider angiomata.
 Some alcoholics develop acute hepatitis as an inflammatory reaction to the cells affected by fatty change.
 This is not directly related to the dose of alcohol.
 Some people seem more prone to this reaction than others.
 This inflammatory reaction to the fatty change is called alcoholic steatohepatitis and the inflammation probably predisposes to liver fibrosis by activating hepatic stellate cells to produce collagen.